MiloLug/vue-events-helper/README.md

 {
   modifiers: {a: true, b: true},  // for example v-my:interaction.a.b="...",
   handler: function,  // The handler passed to the event directive
-  oldHandler: function  // The previos handler, only for beforeUpdate hook }
+  oldHandler: function  // The previous handler, only for beforeUpdate hook }
 ```